Best Children’s Books With Characters Who Have Learning Differences

 This post may contain affiliate links.

 Want to know another very underrepresented group in children’s books?
-People with learning differences.
+People with learning disabilities and learning differences.

-For children who are challenged with learning differences (disabilities), seeing a person like yourself in a story is quite affirming.
+For children who are challenged with learning disabilities, seeing yourself in a story is affirming.
 In fact, Rick Riordan said that’s why he wrote Percy Jackson for his son, who, like Percy, has ADHD and dyslexia.

 And for children without a learning difference, they’ll be able to glimpse into the life of a person who does.
 That’s empathy building!

-I debated about including autism and Asperger‘s in this round-up of books.
-However, I’ve decided to dedicate an entire post to a book list with characters on the autism spectrum.
+I debated about including autism spectrum disorders and Asperger‘s in this round-up of books.
+However, I’ve decided to dedicate an entire post to a book list with autistic characters.

-We need more representation but here’s a start… a list of picture books, chapter books, and middle grade books that show characters with learning differences.
-The list below shows ADHD, dyslexia, SPD, and general reading and learning disabilities.
+We need more representation but here’s a start… a list of picture books, chapter books, and middle grade books that show characters with learning differences, neurodiversity.
+The list below shows characters with learning disabilities that include attention deficit hyperactivity disorder (ADHD,) dyslexia, Sensory Processing Disorder (SPD,) and any other general or specific learning disabilities including reading and learning difficulties.
+However, many other learning disabilities are not included on this list because there aren’t books about them but includ auditory processing disorder, dyscalcia (difficulty with math concepts,) and dysgraphia which is disordered writing.

 DYSLEXIA